 How We Teach:

-Like Jesus the scope ranges from formal to the informal.
 We use university lecture halls, we provide clinical demonstrations, and we have peer-to-peer discussion on challenging bedside and operation room medical problems.
 Evening conversations over dinner with colleagues and hosts have often led to the subject of our faith and how it motivates service.
 Our Asia teams have excellent translators who prepare lecture slides into local languages, other teams select members with language proficiency according to the host country.

 Who We Teach: